lucanest/Phyloformer/README.md

 # Download the results (This might take a little time since the file is quite large)
 curl 'https://zenodo.org/records/11930296/files/results.tar.gz?download=1' -o results.tar.gz

-# Extract results file, make sure you are in the repo root
+# Extract results file (make sure you are in the repo root)
 tar xzvf results.tar.gz

 # Run figure producing script (this should take 5 to 10 minutes)